Enter reliability values, failure probabilities, MTBFs, or failure rates (depending on the tab) for up to 6 components to estimate system reliability.

 System Reliability Formula

-The following formula is used to calculate the system reliability of a series system.
+The following formula is used to calculate the system reliability of a series system (assuming independent component failures and that each value refers to the same mission time and operating conditions).

-• Where R is the reliability of the system
+- Where R is the system reliability (probability the system completes the mission without failure).

-• F1 to FX are the failure rates of each component in the system.
-These failure rates are expressed as decimals in this formula. i.e, a failure rate of 50% = .50.
+- F1 to Fn are the failure probabilities (unreliabilities) of each component over the mission time, expressed as decimals in this formula (e.g., 50% = 0.50).

 System Reliability Definition